tytydraco/yessleep/out/This_is_why_you_dont_get_brain_chips_The_NuMInd_Investigation__Part_2.md

 I: 'What happened to the testers who didn't get better, where the personality stayed?'

-[Adam's phone beeps]

-A: 'Shit, I've gotta go.
-I've emailed you some stuff, I'll send you another report tonight.'

-[Adam hurriedly pulls on his coat and leaves the restaurant.]

-_After following Adam out, I waited outside the front door and saw two other patrons follow Adam back inside NuMind headquarters.
-Adam has subsequently not responded to any followup attempts at contact, although I have observed him entering and leaving the building.
-Adam now wears a NuMind patch._
+[Adam suddenly looks across the restaurant, and his face goes pale.
+I follow his eyeline and catch a NuMind employee looking away.]

+I: 'Adam, are you okay?'

+[Adam does not respond, his eyes flicking between the stranger and me]

+I: 'Adam, what happened to the testers?'

+A: 'Shit shit shit.
+I've...I've got to go.
+I've got to go.
+Shit...'

+[Adam hurredly pulls on his coat, his hands shaking, and leaves the restaurant.
+The stranger gets up to follow him, talking quietly on a phone.
+I attempt to follow them, but am stopped by a waiter demanding payment.
+In the moments it takes me to sort this out and hurry from the restaurant, the stranger has a firm hand on Adam's shoulder and is leading him inside the NuMind building.
+I am once again forcefully denied entry when I try to follow my terrified source]

+_Adam has subsequently not responded to any attempts at contact, ignoring all texts, calls, and emails.
+After scouting the location for some days I observed him leaving NuMind headquaters.
+When I went to speak to him he did not recognise me, and quickly ended the interaction in a hostile way.
+Adam was wearing a NuMind patch._

 NOTE 1

-Email from Adam immediately prior to interview
+Email from Adam prior to interview

 _Subject: Some Stuff_

 _Hi Ian,_
-_I'm happy to talk to you and tell you what I can, but I won't be able to give you hard proof because the company tracks any files that are transferred off the servers._
+_I'm happy to talk to you later today and tell you what I can, but I won't be able to give you hard proof because the company tracks any files that are transferred off the servers._

 _I've attached some bits you may or may not use.
 If you do use them then you don't know me.
 Follow up the invoice too, I don't know what it means._

 _Don't trust anything that comes from the company._

 _Adam._

-Attachments were as follows:
+Attachements were as follows:

-A scan of a NuMind ID card

-Floor Plans of NuMInd headquarters, with the rear vehicle entrance circled and a note reading
+Floorplans of NuMInd headquaters, with the rear vehicle entrace circled and a note reading "Alarm will sound if you don't scan a company ID card"

-"Security open gate if you flash ID card.
-All other doors need scanning"
+A link to a video filesharing site, displaying a company publicity event

-An invoice to an organisation that supplies human tissue and cadavers for research purposes.
+An invoice to an organisation that supplies human tissue and cadavers.

 NOTE 2